FelixTheC/cppff/README.md

 ```
 after running `./cppff <file_path> --isort` the includes will be ordered in the following way
 - at first all standard library headers
-- all libraries from dependencies
+- all libraries from dependencies or from the same level
 - all other files
 separated by space
 ```c++